Procedures for Electronic Filing of Documents

 Service on persons who have not provided an e-mail address

 If all persons on the mailing list have provided an email address, you do not need to serve anyone on the list or provide the Commission with a proof of service.
-However, please note that participation in the Commission' e-filing process is voluntary.
-If there are parties, interested parties, or interested persons on the mailing list without email addresses provided, you are required to serve a hard copy of your document on those parties, interested parties, and interested persons, and include a proof of service with your filing to the Commission identifying the persons served, the date of service, and the method of service.
+However, if there are parties, interested parties, or interested persons on the mailing list without email addresses provided due to an undue hardship, you are required to serve a hard copy of your document on those parties, interested parties, and interested persons, and include a proof of service with your filing to the Commission identifying the persons served, the date of service, and the method of service.
 (Cal.
 Code Regs., tit.
-2 §1181.3(a)(D).)
+2 §§1181.3(c) and 1181.4(a).)

 Where to Find Documents on the Commission's WebsiteDocuments will be posted under "Pending Caseload" on the top ribbon of the Commission's website.
 Pending claims are sorted by type of claim (test claim, incorrect reduction claim, parameters and guidelines, etc.) and are listed alphabetically.
 Once you click on the name of the program, you will have access to all documents submitted on the claim by parties, and all documents on the claim issued by the Commission.